Sooper Yooper

 Sooper Yooper is a series of children's books created by writer Mark Newman and artist Mark Heckman.
 The books chronicle the work of environmental superhero Billy Cooper, who defends the Great Lakes from invasive species from his headquarters in the Upper Peninsula of Michigan where residents are called Yoopers (derived from "U.P.-ers").

+The series consists of four books: Super Yooper: Environmental Defender (2010) and Super Yooper: The Quest of the Blue Crew (2012), Sooper Yooper: H20, and Sooper Yooper: Rockman to the Rescue.

 History

 Mark Heckman and Mark Newman met while working on a regional sports magazine in 1988.
 With a shared perspective of the world at large, the pair joined forces on a variety of projects, mostly billboards with social or environmental themes, during their 22-year creative partnership before Heckman's death in 2010.
 Racism, AIDS, homelessness, pollution and a number of water-related issues were among the topics addressed in their art-based works.

 Examples of their efforts include "Afro Country Club", a billboard for a fictitious all-black country club to highlight racism; and "The Bum Rap", a billboard which employed rap lyrics to call attention to the plight of the homeless.
 Heckman's AIDS billboard used 2,001 condoms dipped in paint to create greater awareness of the acquired immune deficiency syndrome.

 After talking a number of years about writing a children's book together, the two men collaborated on Sooper Yooper: Environmental Defender, published by Thunder Bay Press and the Wege Foundation.
 In 2012, Newman wrote and illustrated its sequel, Sooper Yooper: The Quest of the Blue Crew, published by Green Junction Press and the Wege Foundation.
 A prequel, Sooper Yooper: H2O, came out in 2018.